Cuba women's national futsal team

 The Cuba women's national futsal team (Selección nacional femenina cubana de futsal) represents Cuba in international women's futsal competitions, and is controlled by the Football Association of Cuba.

 History

 Despite being a well-established regional powerhouse in men's futsal, Cuba had not developed a women's national team until the announcement of the FIFA Futsal Women's World Cup, for which they registered to participate in the qualifiers for the inaugural edition in 2025.
-Cuba had previously made its debut in women's futsal in 2023 during the University International Sports Festival in Yekaterinburg, where a universitary team represented the nation.
+Cuba had previously made its debut in women's futsal in 2023 during the University International Sports Festival in Yekaterinburg, where a university team represented the nation.
 On 29 April 2025, the team made its international debut at the 2025 CONCACAF Women's Futsal Championship, suffering a 2–6 defeat to Panama.
 A second consecutive loss the following day against Mexico ended Cuba's hopes of qualifying for the first-ever edition of the tournament.